 Natural Heritage Tree Project

-Following a grant from the Heritage Lottery Fund, in September 2017 NFWI-Wales launched a two-year project to preserve, protect and plant urban trees.
+Following a grant from the Heritage Lottery Fund, between September 2017 and March 2020, NFWI-Wales engaged WI members across Wales in a project to preserve, protect and plant urban trees.

-Trees in Wales' town and cities have many social benefits as well as mitigating climate change.
+As well as mitigating climate change, trees in Wales' town and cities have many social benefits.
 However recent studies show that 73% of urban areas in Wales have lost trees since 2010 and 7,000 trees were lost between 2006 and 2013.
-This project aims to help reverse this decline.
+This project aimed to help reverse this decline.